-You may remember two years ago, when I wrote that you were the first person in the physics who at least acknowledged that logically this universe starts either super hot at the Planck Temperature or superconductingly cold at zero temperature.
+You may remember two years ago, when I wrote that you were the first person in physics who at least acknowledged that logically this universe starts either super hot at the Planck Temperature or superconducting cold at close to zero temperature.
 Of those choices, I had chosen to explore the cold start.

 We haven’t progressed terribly far from that point, yet you might enjoy reading the latest work.
 And, of course, your comments will always be welcomed.
 Please be just as pointed as you can be!

 Now, I haven’t forgotten that I owe you a session at Snug Harbor, New Orleans with your fellow jazz artist, Donald Harrison with an audience of fellow physicists from around the city, all accompanied by one of their jazz aficionados.
 It’ll be quite a night.
 We’ll make it happen.